-[management plan enacted by motion of the Tribal Council on July 21, 2010 is incorporated by reference]
+[The Management Plan enacted by motion of the Tribal Council on July 21, 2010 is incorporated by reference.]

 Section 5.09 Citations of Alleged Violations of CORA Regulations

 Citations issued to GTB members by non-GTB enforcement officers of alleged violations of CORA regulations shall be transmitted to GTB's Chief Warden for review and/or determination of enforcement.